ordina-jworks/ordina-jworks.github.io/_posts/2016-05-13-JS-Conf-Budapest-day-2.md

 ### Sam Bellen: Changing live audio with the web-audio-api

-Sam is ... developer at Made with love.
+Sam is developer at Made with love.

 You can find him on Twitter using the handle [@sambego](https://twitter.com/sambego).

 <blockquote class="clear"><p>
-As a guitar player, I usually use some effect-pedals to change the sound of my guitar.
+As a guitar player, I usually use some effects pedals to change the sound of my guitar.
 I started wondering: “What if, it would be possible to recreate these pedals using the web-audio-api?”.
 Well, it turns out, it is entirely possible to do so.
 This talk takes you through the basics of the web-audio-api and explains some of the audio-nodes I’ve used to change the live sound of my guitar.